rwb/c200/README.md

 ```

 * Notice that the rates are sorted in ascending order.
-* The median murder rate is the middle score.
+* The median murder rate is the middle score -- another measure of typicality or central tendency.
 * With 7 scores, the middle score is the 4th score (3 scores below the 4th score and 3 scores above the 4th score).
 * So, the median is 14.09150.
 * And 14.09150 was the murder rate for the year 1994.